RandOhm: Mitigating Impedance Side-channel Attacks using Randomized Circuit Configurations: Results

 \subsection{Overhead Analysis}

-Here the implementing of the \textit{RandOhm} on the Zed-board is considered.
-For area and resource utilization we have deployed \textit{RandOhm} with different possible Reconfiguration Modules (RM) with regards to the number of coarse-grain LOC constraints described in Section \ref{modular}.
-For delay overhead, the offline part of \textit{RandOhm} process is not considered as it is executed once before the deployment.
-The online part comprises an real-time randomized PR generation on the ARM cores in the Zed-board which incurs a constant delay for each bitstream generation.
+Here, we consider the implementation of the \textit{RandOhm} on the Zed-board ARM/FPGA Zynq-7000 SoC.
+For delay overhead, the offline part of the \textit{RandOhm} process is not considered, as it is executed only once during the design.
+The online part comprises a real-time randomized PR generation on the ARM cores in the SoC, which incurs a constant delay for each bitstream generation.
+As indicated, in this part we use Byteman as a fast PR bitstream generator instead of regular AMD/Xilinx pipeline PR generator.
 The final part is the bitstream loading which is carried out by ICAP interface.
-First row of the Table \ref{tab:overhead} present the average delay overhead for each encryption process with regards to the configuration rate.
-The second row reports the resource overhead with regards to different configurations.
+For non-profiled and profiled scenarios, we consider state registers and key register protection, respectively.
+Using the ICAP at 100MHz with a 400MB/s data transfer rate, the PR loading procedure takes approximately $74$ clock cycles for each CLB~\cite{tang2020partitioning} for inner-CLB register swapping reconfiguration if the registers (up to 16 FFs) in a single CLB are protected.

+The masked AES-DOM implementation in our evaluations, without using \textit{RandOhm}, utilizes 7426 LUTs and 3581 FFs.
+The overhead for the register shuffling method described in Sect~\ref{sec:reg_seq} is negligible ($<0.1\%$) since it is executed within the same RM.
+In the case of coarse grain randomization (which was not used in this paper to protect the AES), the overhead~\cite{ahmadi2023fpga,khan2021moving} in AES circuits will be up to 14\% in terms of number of LUTs and FFs.